On this page I have gathered some personal accounts of what people remember of their own experiences of WSC's funeral

 Saying this, at least we were marching and moving (except for when the parade halted whilst the coffin was taken into St Paul’s Cathedral for the service – we halted outside Cannon St tube station and only allowed to break rank for a comfort break), so how the soldiers, sailors and airmen, lining the procession route, kept themselves warm, supposedly standing still, I do not know.

 Having taken part in many ‘parades’ in my TA career of 28 yrs, through the streets of London for the Lord Mayor’s Parade, in other towns including Oxford, Banbury, and Devises, the one thing I remember about WSC’s funeral was the presence of the on-looking crowds – how quiet they were.
 Normally one would expect waving and cheering, plus the odd non-flattering comment.
 But with this funeral parade the crowd was showing their reverence for Churchill with their silence.

-I have had many moments to be proud of, during my TA career, with being part of this detachment amongst my best, and only just over two years after I had signed up – Mick Luxford (website editor).
+I have had many moments to be proud of, during my TA career, with being part of this detachment amongst my best, and only just over two years after I had signed up as a young ‘Gunner’ – Mick Luxford (website editor).